Skip to main content

 Practical selection criteria:

-• Zero or limited in-house security team: prefer an MDR (Managed Detection Response) offering.
-The provider's SOC monitors 24/7, detects and neutralizes.
-Higher cost ($15-30/endpoint/month depending on provider), but invaluable for an SMB without a full-time security lead.
+• No in-house security team, or a small one: pick an MDR (Managed Detection Response) offering.
+The provider's SOC watches 24/7, then detects and shuts down threats.
+It costs more ($15-30/endpoint/month by provider), but it's a huge help for an SMB with no full-time security lead.

-• Already on Microsoft 365 Business Premium: Defender for Endpoint P1 is included — activate it correctly (Intune policies, ASR rules, conditional access) before considering a third-party product.
+• Already on Microsoft 365 Business Premium: Defender for Endpoint P1 is included.
+Set it up right (Intune policies, ASR rules, conditional access) before you look at a third-party product.

-• Heterogeneous environment (Windows + Mac + Linux + servers): SentinelOne and CrowdStrike cover everything with a unified agent.
+• Mixed environment (Windows + Mac + Linux + servers): SentinelOne and CrowdStrike cover it all with one agent.
 Defender covers Linux and non-AD servers poorly.

-• Sovereignty constraint: Sophos (UK) and Bitdefender (Romania, EU) are defensible choices outside the US ecosystem.
+• Sovereignty constraint: Sophos (UK) and Bitdefender (Romania, EU) are sound picks outside the US ecosystem.

 EDR does not replace immutable backup.
-It reduces the probability of a successful attack, speeds detection, and enables rollback; it never guarantees absolute inviolability.
+It lowers the odds of a successful attack, speeds up detection, and lets you roll back.
+It never makes you fully attack-proof.

 MFA everywhere: the highest-ROI control